 Lancaster County is blessed with 1,500 stream miles, 47 % of these streams are polluted and cannot support their original aquatic life.
 Waterways are at the core of Lancaster County.
 They drive economic opportunity and growth that benefits our local economy and agriculture.
 Our rivers and streams are the source of our drinking water and recreation to be enjoyed by all.
 To protect these waters, we want to strengthen the sense of stewardship in Lancaster County.
 Water Connects us All!

 During Water Week you can expect tours of restoration projects, stream studies, kayak tours, a movie night, river clean-up, riparian buffer tree planting, and a branded Water Week beer.
-Events include Susquehanna Riverlands ‘National Trails Day Celebration’ along the Northwest River Trail, the ‘Chiques Creek Watershed Expo’, and Lancaster Conservancy’s ‘Picnic on a Preserve’.
-More events will be announced.
+Events included Susquehanna Riverlands ‘National Trails Day Celebration’ along the Northwest River Trail, the ‘Chiques Creek Watershed Expo’, and Lancaster Conservancy’s ‘Picnic on a Preserve’.

 Visit www.lancasterwaterweek.org for all the details !!